blacklightpy/vaultofknowledge/Why aren't LEDs used as transmitters.md

 And I would guess IR LEDs are used as remote controllers by intensity modulation within a pretty large margin of error.
 How many controls do we realistically expect a TV to have anyways?
 This would also explain why remotes go out of range very quickly (aside from the fact that IR light is easily susceptible to obstruction).

 Also, well, Li-Fi is a thing.
 And, Morse code using light, is nothing but flickering it completely on and off, like 1s and 0s.
-We can do a lot better than that using remotes
+We can do a lot better than that using varying intensities, even in a way that human's can't recognize.

+Ahh, here I see the problem of using cameras.
+They just measure the intensity of light to a good approximation for optical vision.
+They struggle at differentiating different levels of lightness, especially visible in low light conditions.
+So we don't have the transceiver technology for light that is modulated in any other way than by the intensity.
+This is also why AM is easier than FM and it is less prone to obstructions than FM, but is more prone to interference than FM.

 Fun fact: LEDs are used as transmitters and detectors too.
 This was invented by Forrest Mimms.